KennethanCeyer/OKR/README.md

 ## '20 4/4 quater

 ### Objective 1
+- :pencil2: Writing a lot

+### Key Results

+- Key 1: Write `1` article on the famous tech blog
+- Key 2: Adjust `8` parts about the book draft
-- To have a deep insight on the career path
+- Key 3: Write `4` posts on the blog
+- Key 4: Record `1` video on Youtube

+---

 ### Objective 2
-- To look into the variant domain of ML/DL
+- :telescope: Looking into the variant domain of ML/DL

+### Key Results

+- Key 1: Subscribing to `2` or more papers per week
+- Key 2: Implementation of a total of `2` paper's codes
+- Key 3: Presentation about `1` AI research paper

+---

 ### Objective 3
-- To be healthy
+- :muscle: Be healthy

+### Key Results

+- Key 1: Lose a weight around `10kg`
+- Key 2: Maintain a diet diet for more than `60 days`
+- Key 3: Do not eat chicken more than `1 times` per month

 ## '20 3/4 quater